 Implications for Health and Care Worker Visas

 The Health and Care Worker visa offers lower thresholds than the Skilled Worker visa due to the strategic importance of the healthcare sector.
+Registered healthcare professional roles are included in the ISL and must meet specific registration and compliance standards.
 For ISL-listed roles under this route:

 - The general salary threshold drops from £29,000 to £23,200.